cransom/surface-pro-3-nixos/README.md

-NixOS on a Surface Pro 3
+NixOS on a Surface Pro 3 (archived!)
 ========================

+# No further updates

+I'm not actively running this machine anymore, but I'll keep this around for historical reference.

+# history

 I purchased a Surface Pro 3 in July of 2015, looking for an ultrabook sized machine that had some amount of Linux support.
 There are are a few people